Dynamic Pacing for Real-time Satellite Traffic: Methods

 \subsection{Architecture \& Training}

-The policy network was implemented as a six-layer transformer encoder and trained using offline heuristic demonstrations.
+The policy network was implemented as a two-layer transformer encoder and trained directly from offline logs.
 Each time step was tokenized into a $64$ dimensional embedding using a multi-layer perceptron (MLP).
-We set the batch size to $128$ and minimized the cross entropy loss between our policy's actions and heuristic actions over the course of $100$ training epochs.
+We set the batch size to $128$ and minimized the cross entropy loss between our policy's actions and expert actions over the course of $100$ training epochs.
 We employed Adam optimization with a cosine annealing learning rate schedule with the following parameters: initial learning rate of $0.001$, a weight decay of $0.01$, and a dropout rate of $0.1$ for regularization.
 Hyperparameter selection was validated using five-fold cross-validation.